paranerd/node-chat/README.md

 mongoose.connect(`mongodb://127.0.0.1:27017/node_tutorial`)
 ```

 Next up is the model.
-We are creating a so called 'schema' for users with only the most basic attributes of username and password each of type String.
+Finally we're using that `models/` folder!
+We are creating a so-called 'schema' for users with only the most basic attributes of username and password each of type String.
 You can get as complex as you wish with this, have nested attributes and a whole lot of other types.
 [Check out the documentation](http://mongoosejs.com/docs/schematypes.html) for more information.

 For the purpose of this tutorial these two attributes will suffice.
 The following piece of code goes in `models/user.js`
 ```js